DeeThompson/Superhi-JennaBucholzPhoto/README.md

 # Superhi-JennaBucholzPhoto

-This is a project ultizing more intricate Javascript.
+This is a project utilizing more intricate Javascript.